 Mental health nursing practice is endlessly varied and requires not only expertise in understanding different ways of thinking about and interpreting mental distress, but also a holistic awareness of how physical and mental health interact with each other.
 Thus mental health nursing students have to learn about good physical assessments too because many physical illnesses can cause ‘psychiatric’ symptoms such as hallucinations or confusion.
 Physical health skills and knowledge enable resolution of such symptoms, for example recognising and treating infections.
 An additional level of consideration that makes this field of nursing so fascinating is the ability to learn about and understand cultures different to your own, and how mental distress is understood and effectively responded to within different cultural contexts.

-The mental health nurses of the future can develop modern mental health nursing practices which strive to support a strengths based philosophy where efforts are made to recognise individual skills, be more aware of power imbalances between staff and service, and focus on mutual learning, hopes, goals and empowering environments in seeking recovery.
-This is a complex process and one that requires the ability and willingness to understand and implement sophisticated theoretical possibilities in managing relationships productively and constructively.
+The mental health nurses of the future can develop modern mental health nursing practices which strive to support a strengths based philosophy where efforts are made to recognise individual skills, be more aware of power imbalances between staff and service users, and focus on mutual learning, hopes, goals and empowering environments in seeking recovery.
+This is a complex process and one that requires the ability and willingness to understand and implement sophisticated theoretical possibilities whilst managing relationships productively and constructively.

 Mental health nurse education